“Meeting the Dull Men of Great Britain – The Crazy Golfers”

 Richard and Emily’s passion had been contagious and affirming, and once again the Dull Men’s Club continued to prove its sense of irony.
 Because my two new crazy golf loving friends are anything but dull.
 In fact, they’re as colourful as can be.

-The next “Meeting The Dull Men of Great Britain” road-trip adventure will be coming to Lossul.com at the very earliest opportunity.
-If you’d like to be the first to be notified when it’s published, and if you’d like to be kept up to date with all the latest DMC Adventure news then please sign up to the Lossul.com newsletter mailing list by following this link.
+The next “Meeting The Dull Men of Great Britain” road-trip adventure has now been published and can be accessed by clicking here.
+And if you’d like to be kept up to date with all the latest DMC Adventure news then please sign up to the Lossul.com newsletter mailing list by following this link.
 You are free to unsubscribe at any time.

 What do you think about crazy golf?
 Do you appreciate the merits of different types of golf balls?
 Have you ever scored a hole in one?
 And have you ever been mocked by a snail made out of old bricks?
 Do you now feel a little differently about the subject of boredom and dullness?
 Are you going to let your inner dull-person out a little more?
 And is there anything that you’d like to ask which either myself or the readers could help answer?
 Please feel free to leave your comments below so we can get a conversation started.